The Car Making a Left Turn Is Not Always Liable for an Accident

 Along with waiting for traffic coming from both the left and the right, when turning left, a driver must assess the speed and distance away of oncoming vehicles.
 This requires quick thinking and sound decision-making.

 Under California law, a driver attempting to turn left must yield the right of way to oncoming vehicles and ensure that he or she has adequate space to make the full turn without interrupting the flow of traffic.
 This rule is why, in most car accident cases, the driver making the left turn is usually held liable for the accident.
-However, this is not always the case; there are several important exceptions, as discussed below.
+However, this is not always the case; there are several important exceptions.

 Situations That Can Shift Liability